DiscoverAtlanta.com homepage

 Wild Heaven Beer

 This Avondale Estates gem is definitely worth a trip (and a sip).
-Wild Heaven has a second location on the Westside BeltLine.
+Wild Heaven also has locations on the Westside Beltline and Toco HIlls.

-Where: 135B Maple St., Avondale Estates, and 1020 White St. SW on the Westside in Historic West End
+Where: 135B Maple St., Decatur, and 1010 White St. SW on the Westside in Historic West End; and 2935 North Druid Hills.
+Road, Toco Hills

 Scofflaw Brewing Co

-The Westside brewery has quickly made a name for itself, both for its IPAs and its fun tasting room.
+The Westside brewery made a name for itself, both for its IPAs and its fun tasting room.

 Must-Try: Basement and Basement POG IPAs